neubot/neubot/doc/faq.md

       http://www.neubot.org/cgi-bin/mailman/listinfo/neubot

 The mailing list subscription page uses an auto-signed SSL certificate and your browser is likely to complain.
-Don't be scared; it is the page to register to the Neubot mailing list, not your bank account.
+Don't be scared: it is the page to register to the Neubot mailing list, not your bank account.

 We advise you to search the public archive before posting a message,